gaoyunke95/rush00/README.md

 # rush00
 this include initial rush00
 three tasks

-task_one:reducing number lines of code; "\n" task_two:split each function in to separate files
-task_three: after task one and two, make sure the program runs.
+1.Task_one:reducing number lines of code; 2.Task_two:split each function in to separate files 3.Task_three: after task one and two, make sure the program runs.